nils91/som/README.md

 - General behaviour

 Write hooks are how SOM interacts with external ressources (`stdout` etc.).
 They are small programs provided by the runtime.
 Only 1 is loaded at any given time, but is it possible to change which write hook is loaded.
 Writing to `WH_TRG` will evaluate all `WH` bits.
-If `WH_TRG` is 1, the write hook will be triggered in write mode and the accumulator bit  is sent to the write hook.
+If `WH_TRG` is 1, the write hook will be triggered in write mode and the `WH_COM` bit  is sent to the write hook.
 If `WH_TRG` is 0, the write hook will be triggered in read mode.
-If the write hook has data available, `WH_TRG` is then set to 1 and the accumulator will contain the next read data bit.
-If `WH_TRG` remains 0, there is no new data available and the accumulator bit should be treated as random.
+If the write hook has data available, the next available bit is written to `WH_COM` and the accumulator is set to 1.
+If theres no new data available, the accumulator will be 0.
 If `WH_SEL` is one, when the write hook is triggered, the currently loaded write hook will be triggered.
 If `WH_SEL` is 0 that means write hook selection mode.
 Writing 1 to `WH_TRG` while `WH_SEL` is 0 will switch the currently selected write hook.
-If the accumulator is 0, the previous write hook will be selected, while the next one will be selected if its 1. the accumuulator will then be set to the success of the last switch.
+If `WH_COM` is 0, the previous write hook will be selected, while the next one will be selected if its 1.
+Writing 0 to `WH_TRG` while `WH_SEL` is 0, `WH_COM` will be set according to the success state of the last write hook switch and the accumulator will be 1.
-Reading in write hook selection mode from the accumulator will yield a value according to the success of the last write hook switch.

 - Notes on implementation
-  - Write hooks, that have a potentially blocking `read()` should have their `hasDataAvailable()`always return `true`.

 ### Example